brozeph/settings-lib/readme.md

   commandLineSwitches : ['--config-file'],
   environmentSearchPaths : ['./', './config', './settings'],
   readCommandLineMap : {},
-  readEnvironmentMap : {}
+  readEnvironmentMap : {},
+  strict : false
 };
 ```

-### Base Config Path
+### Base Settings Path

-The base configuration path is specified as a single string value in the options object passed to settings via `initialize(options, callback)`.
-If no baseSettingsPath field exists or the value is blank, the settings library will attempt to construct configuration via environment based configuration and command line based configuration.
+The base configuration (`baseSettingsPath`) is specified as a file path in the options object when calling `initialize(options, callback)`.
+If no `baseSettingsPath` field exists or the value is blank, the settings library will attempt to construct configuration via environment based configuration and command line based configuration.
+The base settings path may be either a YAML (`.yml`) or JSON (`.json`) file.

+### Strict

+The strict value works in conjunction with the `baseSettingsPath` provided via the options.
+When `strict` is specified as `true`, only the fields defined in the `baseSettingsPath` configuration file will be used and can be overridden when all settings from various sources are combined.
+This means that additional settings values that are defined in the environment specific override (i.e. `develop.json` when `NODE_ENV=develop` exists) will be ignored if the keys aren't specified in the file at the `baseSettingsPath`.
+By default, the value of `strict` is set to `false` and any new key/value pairs present in the environment override files augment and are added to the base settings when not originally specified.

 ### Environment Search Paths

 Environment search paths are supplied as an array to the field `environmentSearchPaths` in the options parameter.
-When specified, any value supplied in the `NODE_ENV` environment variable will be used to attempt to locate a `.json` file.
+When specified, any value supplied in the `NODE_ENV` environment variable will be used to attempt to locate a similarly named `.json` or a `.yml` file.
+If both a `.json` file and a `.yml` file exist, both files will be loaded and the `.yml` file values will override any of those specified in the `.json` file.

 For example, notice the following command line: